The Best Packing List for Europe: How to Travel with Just a Carry-On Backpack

 - Hair Brush, Detangle Brush, Wide Tooth Comb

 - Deep Cup Eye Mask – if you wear lash extensions, a deep cup style is essential.
-I tried several from Amazon before finding one that actually works.
+I tried several from Amazon before finding the Manta that actually works.

 - Sunglasses